CYLIX-V2/strategic-tech-asset-for-sale/FAQ.md

 ## ❓ General Questions

 ### **Q: Is this a working product?**
 **A:** CYLIX V2 is an **advanced prototype** with a fully functional UI and framework.
-The frontend React application works perfectly and can be demonstrated immediately.
+The frontend React application works perfectly and can be demonstrated immediately via video.
 The backend has mock services running.
 However, the core security detection engine and AI/ML components require completion (6-12 months of development).

 ### **Q: Why are you selling?**
 **A:** As a solo developer, I've successfully completed the architecture, UI, and framework (12-18 months of work).
 To bring this to production requires a dedicated team and resources I don't have.
 This is valuable for a company with development resources.